ska-sa/tutorials/README.md

 * Now run the notebook as normal!
 * Notebooks are opened in their own tabs, so you can always go back to "File" and open a new notebook in another tab

-Note: A few of the notebooks in this repository require SKA SA internal python modules, such as katpoint.